 Which provides better value overall?

-There’s no clear winner in terms of overall costs. uPVC may be the better choice to someone who has less to spend initially.
-However, aluminium windows are expected to last longer, so if you can afford them, may constitute a better investment in the long-term.
+There’s no clear winner in terms of overall costs for aluminium and uPVC windows. uPVC may be the better choice to someone who has less to spend initially.
+However, even though the costs of aluminium windows are higher, they are expected to last longer, so if you can afford them, they may constitute a better investment in the long-term.
 And as they’re more expensive and often considered the more stylish, aluminium windows may add more value to a property than uPVC windows.

 Related to this post: Aluminium vs uPVC windows – which is Wiltshire’s favourite?